 A merger is a type of transformation that is regulated by corporate law.
 In Hungary, foreign and Hungarian natural and legal persons, and companies without a legal entity, may set up a company, become a partner in an existing company or obtain shares in a company.

-A single company may be created as the legal successor to two or more companies when the companies merge.
+A single company may be created as the legal successor of two or more companies when the companies merge.
 Mergers may occur by incorporation or concentration.
-Rules for cross-border mergers of companies that combine their capital are different from the rules relating to mergers and are laid down by separate legislation (they are not covered by this summary).
+Rules of cross-border mergers of companies that combine their capital are different from the rules relating to mergers, and are laid down by separate legislation (they are not covered by this summary).

 Mergers between large companies must comply with legislation on market practices.

 The Hungarian Competition Authority is an independent body set up to monitor the freedom and integrity of market competition and authorise mergers between companies.

 During incorporation, the incorporated company ceases trading, and its property is transferred to the acquiring company, as the legal successor; the form of the company remains unchanged.
 Both the rights and obligations of incorporated companies are transferred to the legal successor.

 During a merger, the merging companies cease trading, and their property (rights and obligations) is transferred to the new company created by the merger, as the legal successor.

 Companies may merge to create a concentration if:

 - two or more companies that were previously independent of each other concentrate, one is incorporated into another, or part of the company becomes part of another independent company (merger);

 - one company, or several companies jointly, directly or indirectly takes over one or more other companies that are independent of it, in whole or in part;